Walter Breen: Arrests and convictions

 Breen was initially convicted of child molestation or lewd behavior in Atlantic City in 1954, resulting in a probationary sentence.
-During science fiction fandom's "Breendoggle" of 1963–1964, Breen was banned from attending Pacificon II and briefly blackballed from the subculture's main amateur press association after allegations of further sex crimes surfaced.
-Nevertheless, prominent fans of the era such as John Boardman dismissed the allegations as hearsay and "character assassination," and the scandal blew over.
-Shortly thereafter, Breen married Bradley, who was cognizant of his behavior but chose not to report him.
+In 1963–1964, allegations of further sex crimes caused within science fiction fandom a controversy known as "Breendoggle"; Breen was banned from attending Pacificon II and briefly blackballed from the subculture's main amateur press association.
+Nevertheless, prominent fans of the era (such as John Boardman and Ted White) dismissed the allegations as hearsay and "character assassination," and the scandal blew over.
+Shortly thereafter, Breen married Bradley, who was aware of his behavior but chose not to report him.
 A further molestation conviction may have occurred in 1964.

 Breen was again arrested on child molestation charges in 1990.
 He accepted a plea bargain, which resulted in three years' probation.

 A year later, he was charged with eight felony counts of child molestation involving a 13-year-old boy.
 Though diagnosed with liver cancer in 1992, he was sentenced to 10 years in prison.
-He died in prison in Chino, California on April 27, 1993.
+The conviction resulted in his expulsion from the ANA.
+He died in prison in Chino, California, on April 27, 1993.

 In 2014, Breen's daughter Moira Greyland revealed that she was one of the people who reported her father for child molestation.

 Personal life

 In addition to his employment with First Coinvestors, Inc., where he was an officer for many years, Breen was an active member of the science fiction fan community for much of his life.
 He wrote for fanzines, and took over editorship of the fanzine Fanac from Terry Carr and Ron Ellik.

 He married science fiction writer Marion Zimmer Bradley on June 3, 1964, her 34th birthday.
+Together, they founded the Kingdom of the East of the Society for Creative Anachronism in 1968.
 They had two children and separated in 1979.
 After their separation, Breen moved to Oakland, California.
 Bradley remained his principal employer.
 They officially divorced on May 9, 1990.

 He regularly wore his Phi Beta Kappa key as a zipper pull on the fly of his pants.
 He joined Mensa in 1958 or 1959, possibly the first American to do so.

 A user of marijuana and LSD, Breen believed in reincarnation, often recounting putative past lives in Atlantis, ancient Greece, and other mythological and historical epochs.